eye-division/adventure-places/_adventures/example-2.md

 #### The adventure

-Dartmoor isn't known for its scrambling, but then neither is anywhere else in the sunny south-west.
-If you know where to look there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.

-Dartmoor's tors are well-loved by local boulderers for their shapely granite features offering a range of problems from the classic V1 Shark's Fin at Hound Tor right up to the Green Room at Bonehill, a 3-star V12.
+Dartmoor isn't known for its scrambling, but if you know where to look there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.
+The tors here are well-loved by local boulderers for their shapely granite features offering a range of problems from the classic V1 Shark's Fin at Hound Tor right up to the Green Room at Bonehill, a 3-star V12.
 There's also a wealth of running trails here, particularly on the moor's gentler eastern fringes.

 #### The weather